caloni/journal/_posts/archive/2007-08-21-erro-de-compilacao-funcoes-muito-novas-na-win32-api.md

-<blockquote>_To compile an application that uses this function, define the _WIN32_WINNT macro as 0x0500 or later.
-For more information, see [Using the Windows Headers](http://msdn2.microsoft.com/en-us/library/aa383745.aspx)._</blockquote>
+> _To compile an application that uses this function, define the _WIN32_WINNT macro as 0x0500 or later.
+For more information, see [Using the Windows Headers](http://msdn2.microsoft.com/en-us/library/aa383745.aspx)._